ceaserkx/ceaserkx/README.md

 - 🧩 Problem Solver on Hard Mode
 - 🧠 Really big fan of practical, hands-on cybersecurity education

-My dream jobs are SOC Analyst | Cybersecurity Engineer | DFIR, with SOC Analyst being at the top of my Christmas list.

 Below is just some light-hearted insight into who I am.
 As mentioned, if you're more interested in my cybersecurity projects, [here you go](https://github.com/ceaserkx/Project-List-2024).